Skip to main content

 • segmentString | non-null

-• Categorical variable that is expected to be human-understandable and consistently spelled (e.g., "Tech Enthusiasts" and "Technology Enthusiast" will be considered two separate segments).
+• Categorical variable that's expected to be human-understandable and consistently spelled (e.g., "Tech Enthusiasts" and "Technology Enthusiast" are treated as two separate segments).

 • A minimum of 10 unique segments is required to train the lookalike model.